 Robert Gilmore is a composer, arranger, multi-instrumentalist and vocalist whose various musical pursuits include string quartets, choral works, chamber and large ensemble compositions, improvisation, sound collage, popular music/songwriting, arranging and composing scores for video, film, and modern dance.

-Recently, he has done several string quartet arrangements for Jeremy Cohen's group Quartet San Francisco.
+Recently, he has written several string quartet arrangements for Jeremy Cohen's group Quartet San Francisco.
 He authored the arrangement of the Raymond Scott tune "Boy Scout In Switzerland" that was featured on their 2007 CD release "Whirled Chamber Music" (Grammy nominated for Best Classical Crossover Album).
 He also wrote the arrangement of the Dave Brubeck composition "Forty Days" that is featured on their 2009 CD release "QSF Plays Brubeck", which received two Grammy nominations; Best Classical Crossover Album and Best Engineered Classical Recording.
+Gilmore also wrote an arrangement of Queen's "Bohemian Rhapsody" for QSF, which has become a crowd pleasing live encore for the group.
+QSF recorded and released "Bohemian Rhapsody" as a digital single in 2013.

 a group that Robert co-founded with David Godet